Skip to content

 The practitioner sits in gyaku seiza.

-The toes are flexed so that the forefoot (chūsoku) is placed on the floor.
+The toes are bent so that the ball of the foot (chūsoku) is placed against the floor.

-The hands move backward to hold the heels (kakato).
+The hands move back and grasp the heels (kakato).

 From this position, the hips are pressed forward while the upper body leans backward in a controlled backbend.

 The movement is initiated from the hips, not by falling backward.
-The knees remain in contact with the floor throughout the movement.
+The knees remain on the floor throughout the movement.

-The chest opens and the spine extends backward.
+The chest opens and the spine is extended backward.

 Purpose

-• stretch the top of the foot and toes
+• stretch the top of the foot and the toes

 • increase mobility in the ankle and forefoot